Union Wage and Benefit Rates

 All of our training is free to members in good standing.
 We spend millions of dollars each year reinvesting in our skills, and it’s all paid for by us, as a union, out of payroll deductions.
 It doesn’t cost taxpayers a dime.

 As a member in good standing, you may have free access to confidential referrals, counseling and advice on a range of issues when you feel you’re in over your head.
 The Council’s member assistance plan offers counseling for medical, behavioral health and substance abuse.
-Read more about the services they offer.

 This plan is specifically available to those members who are served by the Carpenters and Joiners Welfare Fund, which services members in the Twin Cities, southern Minnesota, Iowa and Nebraska who are covered by the Wilson-McShane medical fund.
 The plan is overseen by a third-party administrator.
 For more information: T.E.A.M Workplace and Employee Services.